33. In Love With Spring: My Novel Online

 “Oh, I’m not married.”

 Her heart fluttered with relief, but she wasn’t out of the woods yet.
 “Surely you must have a girlfriend.”
 When he didn’t answer right away, she pretended to be concentrating on her dinosaur.
-Mr. Guillen was making a dinosaur, too, to keep hers company, but his had huge round eyes and an animated grin; the opposite of hers, which was based on pictures in the school library’s encyclopedia and 100% accurate in every detail.
+Mr. Guillen was making a dinosaur, too, to keep hers company, he said, but his had huge round eyes and an animated grin; the opposite of hers, which was based on pictures in the school library’s encyclopedia and 100% accurate in every detail.

 “I guess so,” he said after a minute.